tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 >
 > -- Everyone?

-In order to get better, I need to practice.
+To get better, I need to practice.

 With writing, a common suggestion is to [write every day](https://medium.com/the-mission/the-daily-routine-of-20-famous-writers-and-how-you-can-use-them-to-succeed-1603f52fbb77#:~:text=Stephen%20King%20writes%206%20pages,it's%20just%20another%20day's%20work.).
 While I do some non-code writing each day at work (creating tickets, writing up code reviews, etc.), I want to find opportunities to "practice" outside of doing the "real thing" at work.